 How to Find Cheap Flights

 The absolute golden rule, the only time I went over budget on a flight was when I flew to South Africa last June (£650 return), simply because I had to be in a certain place, on a certain date before a certain time, there was no movement, therefore I had to pay the additional costs.
-Otherwise, when we are travel planning, all ideas start very lose, for example, when we went to Indonesia, that was all we started from, we didn’t pick any certain destinations in that country until we looked into flight prices.
+Otherwise, when we are travel planning, all ideas start very loose, for example, when we went to Indonesia, that was all we started from, we didn’t pick any certain destinations in that country until we looked into flight prices.
 The same with dates, we just picked a month and flew in and out on the cheapest dates across two weeks of that month.

 As soon as you set your heart on flying to a certain location on a specific date is the moment you start to pay more.
 Of course, you can still find a good deal, but being flexible is king.